plausible/website/about.md

 ## How do you prevent Plausible Analytics from going from "Don't be evil" to "Be evil"?

-Plausible Analytics is a fully libre and open source startup.
-Our code is [free and open source](https://github.com/plausible/analytics/) under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
+Plausible Analytics is an open source project.
+Our core is [free and open source](https://github.com/plausible/analytics/) under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.

 Good intentions are not always enough and being open source is the best way to prevent us from going from "Don't be evil" to "Be evil".
-Our code is not proprietary and our users are not locked down so we have to be the best business running this codebase.
-The threat of forking is a real threat and if we make some evil choices or sell out to some evil corp, you can take the code and have your own Plausible Analytics.
+Our core is not proprietary and our users are not locked down so we have to be the best business running this codebase.
+The threat of forking is a real threat and if we make some evil choices or sell out to some evil corp, you can take the code and have your own Plausible.
 This keeps us honest.

 Imagine if you had the same choice with your favorite proprietary and closed source app so if they decided to change the strategy, to make user-hostile decisions or to sell out to a corporation with different beliefs, the community could simply take over and keep alive the product that they love while ignoring the new development.
-You can do that with Plausible Analytics.
+You can do that with Plausible.

 ## Is there an ethical way to do marketing for a startup?